 Alan gives a far too detailed and complicated presentation on cosmology, on a too high-level to be interesting for his classmates.
 (Intellectual Ability 16 years)

 He feels the class is withdrawing but doesn’t know how to deal with it or how to react.
-His classmates become fidgety and are expressing their insecurity with non-verbal signs of contempt: eye-rolling, sighs etc. Martin gets more and more nervous and even starts talking faster.
+His classmates become fidgety and are expressing their insecurity with non-verbal signs of contempt: eye-rolling, sighs etc. Alan gets more and more nervous and even starts talking faster.
 His speech is not fluent anymore and his movement is awkward and insecure.
 (Physical Ability 7 years)

 Alan feels hurt, withdraws from the class and loses his motivation to do anything for or with his classmates.
 (Emotional Maturity: 6 years)